Introducing guest blogger Sally from Little Hiccups

-Castello di Amarosa, also in Calistoga, features a faux 13th-century castle complete with moat, drawbridge, turrets, armory and even a mock torture chamber.
+Castello di Amarosa, also in Calistoga, features a faux 13th-century castle complete with a moat, drawbridge, turrets, armory, and even a mock torture chamber.
 Self-guided tours of the site are available as is grape juice tasting for the kids.

 Francis Ford Coppola Winery in Geyserville features swimming pools and cabanas available for rent, as well as a children’s library and teepees for relaxing with a book.